 We are working with our hounds to provide healthy quality pups by not over breeding our females.
 We have females coming into heat and plan to begin breeding as they are ready.
-Once we have healthy and sound puppies on the ground, we will begin to accept deposits for them.
+Once we have healthy and sound puppies on the ground, we will begin to accept deposits for them (3 weeks of age)

-If you are interested in being added to our waiting list for 2020, please complete one of the questionnaires and submit for our review.
+If you are interested in being added to our waiting list for 2020 or 2021, please complete one of the questionnaires and submit for our review.

-WE ASK $1600 FOR OUR PUPS AND ON OUR RESERVATION PAGE WE GO INTO MORE DETAIL AS TO WHAT ALL WE INCLUDE FOR THIS PRICE.
+WE ASK $1700 plus SALES TAX FOR OUR PUPS AND ON OUR RESERVATION PAGE WE GO INTO MORE DETAIL AS TO WHAT ALL WE INCLUDE FOR THIS PRICE.
 WE FEEL THAT THIS IS A VERY FAIR PRICE FOR THE QUALITY OF PUPPY WE PROVIDE AND THE WORK WE PUT INTO THEM BEFORE THEY GO HOME WITH YOU.

 PLEASE IF YOU FEEL ALREADY THAT IS MORE THAN YOU CARE TO INVEST IN A BLOODHOUND, THEN WE UNDERSTAND!

 COMPLETE A QUESTIONNAIRE (Found under the Puppy Tab) AND WE WILL REVIEW IT (SORRY WE ARE PICKY ABOUT WHERE OUR KIDS MOVE TO)

 AND WE WILL CALL OR EMAIL YOU TO VISIT WITH YOU AND CONFIRM EITHER WAY!